-Now you can use your fingerprint to unlock 1Password.
-But don’t forget your Master Password.
+Now you can use your fingerprint to unlock the 1Password app.
+But don’t forget your 1Password account password.
 Sometimes you’ll need to enter it instead of using Touch ID.

 Use Touch ID

-After setting up Touch ID, open 1Password or use 1Password in your browser.
+After setting up Touch ID, open the 1Password app.

 If 1Password is locked, you’ll see a message that “1Password is trying to unlock.”
 To unlock 1Password, place your finger on the Touch ID sensor.